mikegoelzer/file-transform-tools/readme.md

-# `delblock`
+# `replace_block`

-Deletes a block of lines from a file based on a complicated multi-line regex.
-WIP.
+Replaces a block of lines from a file based on a complicated multi-line regex.

 ## Prerequisites